 Putting quotation marks around keywords yields results containing the exact phrase.

 Why is this technique important?

-Nesting or using parenthesis ( ) is nothing new if you remember how the order of operations works in the days of your Middle School.
-Do you still remember how to solve this one: (3 + 2) × (6 − 3)?
-When you conduct a search, you can use ( ) to help you combine terms.
+When you conduct a search, you can also use ( ) to help you group and combine terms.
 The search engine will search for what is grouped or nested inside the parentheses first.
-For example, to find articles about privacy issues associated with Fibbit, I can enter the following search.
+For example, to find articles about privacy issues associated with Fitbit, you could craft the following search:

 (wearables OR fitbit OR smart jewelry) and privacy issues

-This technique is particularly useful if there are a number of terms that are used to describe the same idea.
-You can then use the Boolearn operator OR to combine the words and then use the parenthesis to group them together.
+This technique is particularly useful if a number of terms are used to describe the same idea.
+You can then use the Boolean operator OR to combine the words and the parentheses to group them together.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to email@example.com or complete the Report Accessibility Barrier / Provide Feedback form.